 Three lecture hours and three laboratory hours per week.
-This course is a continuation of Clinical Methods I and emphasizes the principles and clinical methods for patient interviewing, history taking, assessment of binocular vision and accommodation and selected ocular health procedures.
-The laboratory provides demonstration and practice of these clinical methods.
+This course is a continuation of Clinical Methods I and emphasizes the principles and clinical methods for patient interviewing, history taking, entrance testing, assessment of basic binocular vision and accommodation, and an introduction to prescribing spectacle lenses.
+The laboratory provides demonstration and practice of these clinical methods and how test results are recorded.